MATTMCCA/Heliotrope/log/README.md

 ### Log 006.c

 I was in a mood, so I test fit everything without the logic board, see assembly pics 026 - 028.
 Shes a lean, mean, purple keyed typing machine.

+# Log 007

+Waiting on my revised logic boards, and some other tools to complete assembly.